open-telemetry/oteps/text/metrics/0113-exemplars.md

 }
 ```

 Exemplar collection should be enabled through an optional parameter (disabled by default), and when not enabled, there should be no collection/logic performed related to exemplars.
-This is to ensure that when necessary, aggregations are as high performance as possible.
-Aggregations should also have a parameter to determine whether exemplars should only be collected if they are recorded during a sampled trace, or if tracing should have no effect on which exemplars are sampled.
+This is to ensure that when necessary, aggregators are as high performance as possible.
+Aggregators should also have a parameter to determine whether exemplars should only be collected if they are recorded during a sampled trace, or if tracing should have no effect on which exemplars are sampled.
 This allows aggregations to prioritize either the link between metrics and traces or the statistical significance of exemplars, when necessary.

-[#347](https://github.com/open-telemetry/opentelemetry-specification/pull/347) describes a set of standard aggregations in the metrics SDK.
-Here we describe how exemplars could be implemented for each aggregation.
+[#347](https://github.com/open-telemetry/opentelemetry-specification/pull/347) describes a set of standard aggregators in the metrics SDK.
+Here we describe how exemplars could be implemented for each aggregator.

-### Exemplar behaviour for standard aggregations
+### Exemplar behaviour for standard aggregators

 #### HistogramAggregator